ignaciolista/portfolio/README.md

 Currently, I am intensely studying techniques and tools by attending online courses and testing web/mobile applications mostly created for learning purposes for in a near future put this new knowlwdge in action in a job.

-At this point I consider myself as a mid-level software tester by my experience and the knowledge I been learning in the last few years.
+At this point I consider myself as a mid-level software tester by my experience and knowledge I been learning in the last few years.

 ## Resume
 You can download my resume as a PDF from my Google Drive: https://drive.google.com/file/d/1C2luliHqcNUC9oOBeT93zu8BS7F1B9Mz/view?usp=drive_link